 Historic Sites of Manitoba: Canadian Pacific Railway Engine House (Reston, RM of Pipestone)

 In 1908, the Canadian Pacific Railway constructed a branch line between Wolseley, Saskatchewan and the village of Reston, in the Rural Municipality of Pipestone.
 As the eastern terminus of the service, known locally as “The Peanut,” Reston was quickly built up, with a railway station, section houses, water tower, coal dock, wood sheds, and a line of grain elevators.
 To provide repair services, and to turn the locomotives around for the trip back to Wolseley, a fan-shaped, four-bay engine house and turntable were constructed here.
 The CPR Reston Subdivision was abandoned in September 1960.
-The former engine house, one of only three surviving in Manitoba (the others being at Dauphin and The Pas), is a municipally designated historic site.

 The engine house was closed in 1930 and was sold and converted for use as a seed house by Colin C. Campbell and his son.
 Campbell & Son was a retail and mail-order store for high-quality seeds of all kinds.
 The firm employed four to twelve people on 24-hour basis during the winter months and it operated until 1969.
 The building is still in use for private storage.